MinglangQiao/pytorch-rsdnet-sor/README.md

 [Revisiting Salient Object Detection: Simultaneous Detection, Ranking, and Subitizing of Multiple Salient Objects, Presented at CVPR 2018](https://openaccess.thecvf.com/content_cvpr_2018/papers/Islam_Revisiting_Salient_Object_CVPR_2018_paper.pdf)

 This  repository is based on the caffe version of [rsdnet](https://github.com/islamamirul/rsdnet) by [Islam](https://github.com/islamamirul).
-Since the environment building of caffe is not easy, I build this repository for more convenient usage of rsdnet.
+Since building of caffe is not easy, I built this repository for more convenient usage of rsdnet.

 ## Dependency
 ```